genestack/user-tutorials/source/guide/using-genestack-import_include.rst

   variations (VCF).

-When you upload microarrays or sequencing assays onto the platform, they will be automatically imported as an experiment.
+When you upload microarrays or sequencing assays onto the platform, they will be automatically imported as a dataset.

-- **Experiment** - An experiment is a special type of folder that can only contain assays.
-When you import files that are detected as raw sequencing or microarray assays, Genestack creates an experiment and adds the assays to it.
+- **Dataset** - A dataset is a special type of folder that can only contain assays.
+When you import files that are detected as raw sequencing or microarray assays, Genestack creates a dataset and adds the assays to it.

-- **Experiment attachments** additional documents in any file format (e.g. PDF, Word, text, etc.) can be uploaded as an experiment attachment.
+- **Dataset attachments** additional documents in any file format (e.g. PDF, Word, text, etc.) can be uploaded as an attachment to a dataset.
 We will discuss the use of attachments below.

 Moreover, when you perform any analysis on Genestack, you can create other data